txtjqm/starsXMLjava/README.md

        Add a Dockerfile, Add an entrypoint script,Add an action.yml file, Start your workflow file,Run an action from your workflow file, Trigger the workflow,Incorporate the workflow.
-The result is a docker-powered action which results in message "Hello world my name is monday" This didn't show how to setup for java or for gradle or gradle tests.
+The result is a docker-powered action which results in message "Hello world my name is monday"
+This didn't show how to setup for java or for gradle or gradle tests.

-Then I went to github console for this project and: click actions at top, then choose new "gradle" action.
+Then I got what I wanted by going to github console for this project and:
+click actions at top, then choose new "gradle" action.
 This made a "gradle build" happen whenever a push is done to the repo, and alerts if it does not compile.

 *[use 2 blanks at end of line for break. preview with https://dillinger.io/
  https://guides.github.com/features/mastering-markdown/